Updated on July 14th, 2022

 Many parents play a big role in helping their students finish high school strong and prepare for college, and just like students, they can struggle with the stress that comes with it.

-Plus, parents have to shoulder the stress of a child potentially leaving home for college.
-That’s a big transition, and it can be both exciting and scary.
-Couple that with the stress of running a household, working in a job, and other life demands, and burnout can certainly happen.
+Parents have to shoulder the stress of a child potentially leaving home for college.
+That’s a big transition that can be exciting and scary.
+Couple that with the stress of running a household, working in a job, and other life demands and burnout can certainly happen.

 Like students, parents should also take steps to maintain their mental health.
-Taking some personal time is a big step, as it allows you to participate in activities you enjoy.
+Carving out some personal time is a big step, as it allows you to participate in activities you enjoy.

 Remember, not only should you be supportive of your student, but you should also be kind to yourself.
 After all, you can’t help anyone if you’re struggling.
 That’s why taking care of yourself is so vital, ensuring that you’re in the best shape possible and have the focus, energy, and motivation to help your student thrive.